 How can I renew an item I have borrowed?

-- Renewals may be requested in-person at both libraries (Warsaw and Glenns) or by phone.
+- During the pandemic, renewals may be requested by phone.
 Patrons should provide their library card number and current mailing address in order to renew material by phone.
 Providing only a person’s name is considered insufficient identification via telephone to renew materials.
 Warsaw (804) 333-6710 or Glenns (804) 758-6710.

 - Renewals cannot be requested on materials with holds.
 Patrons are expected to return materials that have holds in a prompt manner.
 Upon returning such materials, patrons may request that their name be added to the hold list for future checkout.

 What if my stuff is late or lost?

 - For overdue materials, patrons will receive one overdue letter as a courtesy.
 If the patron fails to return the materials within 40 days, the material will be declared lost and the patron forfeits all library privileges.
-When a material has been declared lost, the patron must either return the material immediately or pay the replacement fee for that material (SEE Library Fines).
+When a material has been declared lost, the patron must either return the material immediately or pay the replacement fee for that material (SEE Library Fines, below).
 Failure to return the materials or pay the replacement fee will result in the submission of the patron’s debt to the RCC Business Office for collection using the Virginia Debt Set-Off program.
 The patron may also forfeit library privileges permanently.